demonkillerr/oschat/README.md

 # TCHAT - Realtime Socket.io Chat Application

-<b>TCHAT</b> or Thakur Chat (named on my college TCET, to impress my tecahers), is a simple realtime web chat application developed in <b>C-H.E.N</b> stack (CSS, HTML, ExpressJS and Node JS).
+<b>TCHAT</b> or Thakur Chat (named after my college TCET, to impress my tecahers), is a simple realtime web chat application developed in <b>C-H.E.N</b> stack (CSS, HTML, ExpressJS and Node JS).
 It uses a powerful node library called <em>socket.io</em>.
 This project was for ESD-1, conducted in SEM-1.

 You need to install node js on your computer.
 For UNIX based systems (Linux, MACOS, BSD, Solaris), run the command